LERCAutomation/DataExtractor-ArcPro-UserGuide/setup/setup.rst

 _`Active`
 	A Y/N flag to indicate if the partner is currently active.
 The name of this column must specified in the XML profile general attribute `ActiveColumn`_.
 The values in this column should be ``Y`` or ``N``.

-		..note:: Only active partners will appear in the tool interface and be available for processing.
+		.. note:: Only active partners will appear in the tool interface and be available for processing.

 _`GISFormat`
 	The GIS format required for the output records.
 The name of this column must specified in the XML profile general attribute `FormatColumn`_.
 The values in the column should be ``SHP`` or ``GDB``.

-		..note:: If this column is left blank no spatial outputs will be generated.
+		.. note:: If this column is left blank no spatial outputs will be generated.

 _`ExportFormat`
 	The text format required for the exported records.
 The name of this column must specified in the XML profile general attribute `ExportColumn`_.
 The values in this column should be ``CSV`` or ``TXT``.

-		..note:: If this column is left blank no text exports will be generated.
+		.. note:: If this column is left blank no text exports will be generated.

 _`SQLTable`
 	Which SQL table should be used for the partner.
 The name of this column must specified in the XML profile general attribute `SQLTableColumn`_.

 _`SQLFiles`
 	Which SQL files should be extracted for the partner.
 The name of this column must specified in the XML profile general attribute `SQLFilesColumn`_.
-The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:`SQLTables <SQLTables>`) that should be included for each partner.
+The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under ``<SQLTables>``) that should be included for each partner.

 _`MapFiles`
 	Which GIS files should be extracted for the partner.
 The name of this column must specified in the XML profile general attribute `MapFilesColumn`_.
-The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:`MapLayers <MapLayers>`) that should be included for each partner.
+The entry in this column should be a comma-delimited list of the names of the layers (as defined in the XML file under :ref:``<MapTables>``) that should be included for each partner.

 _`Tags`
 	Which survey tags, if any, should be included in the extracts.
 The name of this column must specified in the XML profile general attribute `TagsColumn`_.
 The survey tags should be a comma-delimited list.